Role

 Background

-My client, Laero, is a design studio that created a water treatment device called Cycleau; a safe, affordable device that recycles greywater in buildings to make it potable.
-Their goal was to share this product with people in water-scarce communities, but households were hesitant to adopt the new technology.
-To build trust with these communities, Laero connected with my team to design an e-learning platform that could be shared with middle school students at local schools in the area to raise awareness.
+Laero is a design studio that created a water treatment device called Cycleau; a safe, affordable device that recycles greywater in buildings to make it potable.
+Their aim was to share this product with people in water-scarce communities, but households were hesitant about the new technology.
+To build trust in local communities, Laero decided to create an e-learning curriculum about water contamination for middle school students in hopes that increasing awareness would lead to.
+My team was tasked with designing the platform.

 Diving into Research